EpictetusZ1/multi-server/README.md

-## About:
+### About

-A follow along of the final project in The Rust Book, a multithreaded web server
+A follow along of the final project in The Rust Book, a multithreaded web server.